 If your ad campaign is targeted to selected countries only, you can prevent ad fraud by specifying these countries and adding geographical locations to an exclusions list.
 In your Adwords account, go to Campaign > Settings and edit Locations.
 Under the Locations Settings, click on Advanced Search > Bulk Locations.
 Here, you can specify as many as 1,000 locations to be excluded in your ad campaign.

-Ad fraud is a nuisance not only to the advertising industry but also to any country’s economy as a whole.
+Ad fraud is a nuisance not only to the e-commerce and advertising industry but also to any country’s economy as a whole.
 However, it is a nuisance that is hard to shake off since fraudsters seem to find newer methods to commit ad fraud.
 As brand owners and digital marketers, this doesn’t mean we have no choice but to accept that part of our ad spend will have to go to fraudsters.

 Following the example of leaders like Google, Unilever, and P&G, let’s take the necessary actions to prevent ad fraud.
 You can start with these five best practices and add other methods along the way, depending on your own findings and needs.
 To recap, these are the five best practices for preventing ad fraud: